London Buses route 465

 London Buses route 465 is a joint Transport for London and Surrey County Council contracted bus route in London and Surrey, England.
-Running between Kingston and Dorking, it is operated by London United.
+Running between Kingston upon Thames and Dorking, it is operated by Transport UK London Bus.

 The route extends the furthest from London of all Transport for London routes.

 History

 From around the mid-1990s, service 465 was operated by London & Country.
 Upon being re-tendered, it passed to Tellings-Golden Miller on 1 May 1999 and was extended past Kingston to Tellings' Fulwell Bus Garage.
 On 17 June 2005, route 465 was included in the sale of Tellings-Golden Miller to Travel London.